-A game you will fondly remember as a Christmas number one for Ocean back in 1990.
-But a game which had a history much deeper than you may think.
+A game you may fondly remember growing up, but a game which had a history much deeper than you may think.

-Looking closely at the supplied screenshots, you will see that its significantly different to the version we all know and love.
+Looking closely at the screenshots they showed, you will see that its significantly different to the version we all know and love.

-After getting started on the project, Simon Butler (A graphics supremo with an impressive CV, including Ocean Software) was hired by Active Minds to help work on the graphics.
-After seeing the work that had been done, his jaw dropped in pain at the piss poor work which had been created.
-Ocean were fast on the verge of a Christmas disaster.
-And all helped by the fact that most of the staff were smoking dope and generally not doing a great deal.
+After getting started on the project, artist Simon Butler was hired by Active Minds to help work on the graphics.
+After seeing the work that had been done, his jaw dropped in pain at the quality of the work that had been created.
+Ocean were fast on the verge of a Christmas disaster instead of the hit they were anticipating.
+According to Simon, all was helped by the fact that most of the staff were smoking dope and generally not doing a great deal of actual work.

-The game was crap, the graphics were diaboloical and so Simon kicked up an almighty fuss and changes were made, the artist sacked after his poor work and after some niggles after a shake up, work began to pick up, but still the game was at a terrible state.
+The game was not shaping up well at all, the graphics were not up to the usual Ocean standards.
+Simon therefore kicked up an almighty fuss and changes were made, the artist let go after his poor work, and after some niggles after a shake up – work finally began to pick up, but still the game was at a terrible state.

-Simon kept informing Ocean of the game’s poor progress, but it fell on deaf ears, and it seems all because of a plot to give Ocean a Christmas Disaster for one unlucky member of staff.
+Simon kept informing Ocean of the game’s poor progress, but it fell on deaf ears at first, and it seems all because of a plot to give Ocean a Christmas Disaster according to Simon.
 Read more about this in Simon’s own account of the game in “Creator Speaks”.
-Simon takes no prisoners in his honest and compelling account of the game.
+Simon takes no prisoners in his honest and compelling account of the development.

 Eventually, Ocean saw the conversion for what it really was, and panicked.
-Their potential of having a Christmas number 1 was under threat, and so Simon offered a final lifeline to get them their game by collaborating a series of Ocean team members and some of the more talented people from Active Minds.
-They set to work from scratch, and completed the actual released C64 game in only 2 weeks!!!….
-And it even made it to number 1!… Shocking eh?
-But according to Jason Kelk, this was the way for some big name software companies at the best of times.
+Everything was under threat, so Simon offered a final lifeline to get them their game by collaborating a series of existing Ocean team members and some of the more talented people from Active Minds.
+They set to work from scratch, and completed the actual released C64 game in only 2 weeks!
+And it even made it to number 1.

-Another piece of interest is the Amiga longplay, which is pretty much the same Active Minds game – and would have been very close to how the C64 V1 edition would have been.
-Music as well it seems, which was composed by David Whittaker…
+Another piece of interest is the following Amiga longplay, which is pretty much the same Active Minds game.
+This would have been close in nature to the C64 V1 edition, including the music.
+The 16-bit editions would continue to use David Whittaker’s tunes.

 Available downloads for this entry